 Glovius is a modern 3D CAD viewer with a simple and familiar user interface.
 Use Glovius to open CATIA, Pro/Engineer, Creo, NX, Solidworks, Inventor, STEP/IGES and SolidEdge parts and assemblies at a fraction of the cost of CAD licenses.

 Windows 7, 8, 8.1 and 10

 1280 X 1024 or higher display resolution with support for 32-bit color

 User Interface Overview

-Glovius automatically configures a 7-day trial license upon installation.
-To extend your trial license for a few more days, please write to us at firstname.lastname@example.org.
+Glovius automatically configures a 15-day trial license upon installation.
+Contact us at email@example.com to extend your trial license.

-Please mail us at email@example.com with your questions and suggestions and we’ll be glad to assist you.
+Please mail us at firstname.lastname@example.org with your questions and suggestions and we’ll be glad to assist you.